NitinKhare/FlappyBirdClone/README.md

 # FlappyBirdClone
-Flappy bird clone android app using lingdx
+Flappy bird clone android app using libgdx

 Put up with the help of various tutorials on the Internet in a day.